 - This event has passed.

-Part 1 will cover the basics of my technique approach including my unique approach to the first visit examination, consultation and treatment.
-I do a very complete examination during the first visit to determine weakness and imbalance throughout the structure.
+Part One of the Koch Protocols seminars will cover the basics of my technique approach including my unique approach to the first visit examination, consultation and treatment.
+I do a very complete examination during the first visit to determine weaknesses and imbalances throughout the structure.
 And no matter what issue the patient presents as the main problem, I always begin my treatment by balancing the pelvis.
 As with the foundation of a house, if it is not level and balanced, nothing in the house will be level, strong or stable.

-Therefore, the first part of the seminar will be balancing the pelvis.
+Therefore, much of the focus of this first seminar will be Balancing the Pelvis.
 I will spend a lot of time teaching the examination and treatment protocols I use to achieve this, which will include the use of SOT blocks and how I determine what category of SOT blocking is most appropriate according to examination indicators.

 To start making remarkable changes in your patients, you must first be sure they have a stable foundation — the pelvis.

-While I use many technique methods including SOT, Gonstead, Pettibon, etc, I have integrated these with the use of hand held instrument adjusting to get exceptional results very quickly.
+In these seminars I will demonstrate my integrated technique approach which includes many of the techniques I have learned over my years in practice.
+While I use many manual technique methods including SOT, Gonstead, Pettibon, and others, I have integrated these with the use of hand held instrument adjusting to get exceptional results very quickly.
 Instrument adjusting is a major part of the Koch Method.

 In recent years there have been enormous improvements in the design and technology of hand held chiropractic instruments, as well as in the various technique methods for their use.
 This has resulted in the opportunity for significantly better, faster results for our patients.
 It has also resulted in effective treatment options that are much easier on the doctors.

-Patients love instrument adjusting.
+- Patients love instrument adjusting.
 It is gentle and eliminates the joint cracking sounds many find intimidating and offensive.
-While gentile, it can achieve very fast and dramatic results that “wow” the patients.
+While gentle it can achieve very fast and dramatic results that “wow” the patients.

-Demonstrate how instruments allow us to address specific, objective examination findings and make corrections with a degree of effectiveness that allows the doctor to show immediate functional improvements on post adjustments re-examination.
+- Demonstrate how instruments allow us to address specific, objective examination findings and make appropriate corrections with a degree of effectiveness that allows the doctor to show immediate functional improvements on post adjustment re-examination.
 This clearly demonstrates to doctor and patient that his protocol has had a positive effect.